 We know what’s at stake when someone asks us to represent them legally after a serious construction accident.
 That’s why our lawyers have dedicated their careers to fighting for the rights of hardworking women and men who suffered an injury while they were simply doing their job – and it shows in our results.
 Since 2012, no other law firm achieved more top results exceeding one million dollars than Block O’Toole & Murphy.
-We attained well over 100 results exceeding $1,000,000 for those injured in construction site accidents, including a record-breaking $110 million jury verdict.
-In told, we’ve recovered over $1.5 billion for accident victims.
+We attained well over 100 results exceeding $1,000,000 for those injured in construction site accidents, including a record-breaking $110 million jury verdict – the number one construction accident verdict in the United States in 2019.
+In told, we’ve recovered well over $1.5 billion for accident victims.

 If you’ve been hurt in a construction accident, please call 212-736-5300 or fill out our contact form for a FREE legal consultation.
 We serve all New York State, including Manhattan, Brooklyn, the Bronx, Queens, Staten Island, Long Island, Westchester County and upstate New York.

 Laws Protecting Construction Workers in New York State